opensupporter/jquery-osdi/README.md

+---
+layout: default
+title: jQuery OSDI -- A jQuery plugin for non-authenticated OSDI POST

+---
-# jquery-osdi
+# jQuery-OSDI
 The jQuery OSDI plugin implements non-authenticated POST via AJAX against OSDI-compliant API endpoints.
 It can be used to send in data to OSDI-compliant APIs.

 *Version 0.1.0*

-#Overview & Requirements
+# Overview & Requirements

 The jQuery OSDI plugin attaches to form DOM markup and processes form input to send to OSDI-compliant APIs via AJAX.
 It can be used to create frontend forms that submit data over an OSDI-complaint API to a remote server.